Feyerabend/vm/README.md

 language which can use a virtual machine and, as in C, it is often close to the real machine on which it runs (often denoted by "low level languages").

-*The experimental enlargement of the machine capacities through new instructions maybe also be compared with the RISC vs. CISC debate (even if it is on a virtual machine which introduces new aspects that doesn't make it fully comparable).
-Here RISC (reduced instruction set) indicate microprocessors which have a few (simple, powerful), compared to the CISC (complex instruction set) which have many (complex, "slow") instructions.
-(A machine with even less instructions, in fact only one, use only the SUBLEQ instruction.)*

 ### 3. [vm3](/vm3)

 This time we slim the machine down, get rid of the many extra powerful concepts from FORTH.